-Within this section, you will find information relating to the full re-opening of Turners Hill CofE Primary School in September 2020.
+Within this section, you will find information relating to the changes that have been implemented in response to the current national health crisis:

 Within the link below, you will find the school's Risk Assessment relating to the full re-opening of Turners Hill CofE Primary School.
 This is a dynamic document and will be added to throughout this period of time.
 We welcome the input from stakeholder in the development of this document.